Privacy is a high priority for Royal Far West. We respect the privacy of our clients, supporters, staff and others with whom we work.

 - Occupation/job title

-- Details of the services you have received from us
+- Details of any services you have received from us

 - Health and family history

 - Names of treating doctors, diagnoses, treatments, and disabilities

 - Lifestyle details, including dietary needs